mberz2/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/mberz2/README.txt

 Options are (options may appear in any order");
-    -PRINT            - Prints a description of the new appointment -README           - Prints a README for this project and exits -textFile file    - Where to read/write the appointment book
+    -PRINT            - Prints a description of the new appointment -README           - Prints a README for this project and exits

 args are (in this order):
     owner             - The person whose owns the appt book